huapeng01016/StataMarkdown/README.md

 Note that **LaTex** must be installed to generate **pdf** file.

 On Mac OS X, **pdflatex** may not be found in the **PATH** from Stata launched shell.
 In that case, launching Stata from terminal may solve the problem.
-For a older version of **pandoc** which supports option --latex-engine, you may use pargs(--latex-engine=fullpath).
+For an older version of **pandoc** which supports option --latex-engine, you may use pargs(--latex-engine=fullpath).
 For the latest **pandoc**, although the documentation suggests that you may specify full path in the --pdf-engine option, it does not seem to work.